bibleexchange/romans__textbook/textbook/en/romans-en.md

 > Romans 7:22—For I delight in the law of God after the inward man:

-## The True Advantage of Having the Law	(vs. 1—2)
+## The True Advantage of Having the Law (v.
+1—2)

-Having Received the Law First, What Advantage does the Jew Have? (vs. 1—2)
+Having Received the Law First, What Advantage does the Jew Have? (v.
+1—2)

 ### The Advantage IS NOT that they are inherently superior to the Gentiles